Traubert/FiNer-rules/finer-readme.md

 ## Availability & Use

-The most recent distribution (v.1.1, May 2018) can be found [here](http://korp.csc.fi/download/finnish-tagtools/v1.1/).
+The most recent distribution of `finnish-tagtools` (v.1.1, May 2018) can be found [here](http://korp.csc.fi/download/finnish-tagtools/v1.1/).
 This package includes `finnish-nertag`, which implements a pipeline in which FiNER is the ner-tagging stage.

 A dated online demo version with limited functionality is available for use [here](http://korp.csc.fi/cgi-bin/fintag/fintag.py).